Chromeilion/RoMAE-Experiments/README.md

 python -m example-experiment
 ```

+The CLI might be different for each experiment.
+Refer to the experiment-specific
+documentation for this.

 ### Running on Leonardo

 When running on Leonardo, before doing the steps above on the login node,